How it works

 The value of this form of testing in Cypress Accessibility is to give you fast, reliable, easy-to-understand feedback about common accessibility mistakes that are found in most projects.
 Providing these results automatically as part of your test run means that you can find and fix these issues with minimal friction, shifting accessibility left in your software development lifecycle.

-Because Cypress Accessibility uses data captured through the Test Replay protocol, it is subject to any limitations of that protocol related to data capture or browser support.
+Because Cypress Accessibility uses data captured through Cypress Test Replay, it is subject Test Replay limitations.